microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-discoveredcloudappinfo-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the [details](../resources/security-discoveredcloudappinfo.md) of the security, legal & compliance risk attributes of the discovered cloud apps.
+Get the [details](../resources/security-discoveredcloudappinfo.md) of the security, legal, and compliance risk attributes of the discovered cloud apps.

 ## Permissions